-Innovation and authentic learning is supported and fostered through the provision of professional learning, coaching and peer coaching of all teachers, to provide challenging and stimulating learning experiences.
+To facilitate active student engagement in a culture that promotes high expectations and personal best.
+Teaching innovation and authentic learning is supported and fostered through the provision of professional learning and coaching and mentoring of all teachers, to provide challenging and stimulating learning experiences.